Skip to content

 • escalation flows after an assessment result raises concern

-• customer-facing flows that want to show "similar existing names" context
+• customer-facing flows that want to show already registered identical or similar names

 What the endpoint returns

 The response is not a registry approval/rejection decision.
-Instead, it returns candidate company names with conflict signals that help assess confusion risk.
+Instead, it returns already registered candidate company names with conflict signals that help assess confusion risk.

 Typical response value includes: